 Equities are the same as stocks, which are shares in a company.
-If you buy stocks, you’re buying equities.
+That means if you buy stocks, you’re buying equities.
 You may also get “equity” when you join a new company as an employee.
-That means you’re a partial owner, or can be, of shares in your company.
+That means you’re a partial owner of shares in your company.
 Because equities don’t pay a fixed interest rate, they don’t offer guaranteed income.
 In other words, equities inherently come with risk.
 If you have more questions about equities or investing in general, speak with a financial advisor in your area.

 The term equity has a different definition depending on the context.
-Let’s talk about the definition of equity in the context of the stock market.
-In simplest terms, equities are shares in the ownership of a company.
-When a company issues bonds, it’s taking loans from buyers.
-When a company offers shares, on the other hand, it’s selling partial ownership in the company.
+When talking about the stock market, equities are simply shares in the ownership of a company.
+So when a company offers equities, it’s selling partial ownership in the company.
+On the other hand, when a company issues bonds, it’s taking loans from buyers.

 If you own equities, it’s important to understand the difference between capital gains and dividends.
-You may have heard of capital gains, either because you benefit from them (congrats!) or because you follow the ongoing political debates on how they should be taxed.
 A capital gain is the difference between the price at which you bought shares and the price for which you sell them.
-There are long-term and short-term capital gains, each with its own tax rate.
+There are both long- and short-term capital gains, each with their own tax rate.

-Dividends, as we’ve explained, are periodic payments made from the company to its shareholders.
-They’re taxed like long-term capital gains, as long as they’re “qualified dividends.”
-If you own equities, your broker or fund company should provide you with IRS Form 1099-DIV that breaks down your dividends and capital gains for the year.
+Dividends are taxed like long-term capital gains, as long as they’re “qualified dividends.”
+If you own equities, your broker or fund company should provide you with IRS Form 1099-DIV that breaks down your dividends and capital gains for the tax year.

 In the event that the company goes bankrupt or is liquidated, preferred shareholders have dibs on assets and earnings before common shareholders.
 In the hierarchy of who gets to take a company’s assets if it folds, bondholders are at the top, since they’ve loaned money to the company.
 Preferred shareholders are next, followed by common shareholders.